CleanOak/Touch_and_bite_PP4/README.md

 1. As a Site Owner I can provide a fully responsive site for my customers so that they have a good user experience.
 (Must have)
 2. As a Site Owner I can validate data entered into my site so that all submitted data is correct to avoid errors (Must have)

+### Kanban, Epics & User Stories

+- GitHub Kanban was used to track all open user stories
+- Epics were created using the milestones feature
+- Backlog, In Progress, Done headings were used in the kanban